back

 e.g. frequency + Math.rand()*frequency/3

-60Hz is too high for strongest feeling from pucks under my thighs.
+60Hz is too high for strongest sensations from pucks under thighs.

-in BMWs that were driven for most recent > 5 years of track days.
+in BMWs driven for most recent > 5 years of track days.

 GlobalAccelerationG turns out to be just rescaled absolute AccelerationSurge,